The growth of the Rwandan forests as a result of the increasing numbers of gorillas

 Tourism and interaction with animal researchers have accustomed them to human presence, making them less and less fearful of venturing into populated areas as their habitat becomes saturated.

-“We’ve seen a lot of gorillas leaving the park in search of food outside…they also tend to move outside the park boundaries,” says Felix Ndajijimana, president of the Dian Fossey Gorilla Foundation in Rwanda.
+“We’ve seen gorillas frequently leave the park in search of food outside…they also tend to move outside the park boundaries,” says Felix Ndajijimana, president of the Dian Fossey Gorilla Foundation in Rwanda.

-This powerful animal, whose males can weigh up to 200 kilograms, is susceptible to human diseases such as influenza, pneumonia or Ebola.

-Population growth also increases the potential for primate fights that can prove fatal to younger members of the species.
+Population growth also increases the potential for fighting between primates, which can be fatal to younger members of the species.

 A decade ago, Ndagijimana and her colleagues began a study when they noticed that population growth was slowing.
 The results showed that infanticide had multiplied by five.